pelegavraham/RobotBPDocs/source/build.rst

 in the GrovePi add to the port name(A0-A2, D0-D8) as key, json with 'Name' and 'Device' as keys and the name want and the name of the sensor respectively as the values, as value.

+In this way, you can specifies in the other commands, like: subscribe, unsubscribe, drive, rotate etc. the nicknames as parameters instead of the indexes.

 Example
 ----------